GoGetCorp/GoGetGoTask/README.md

 To perform your task you will need to look up the following concepts:
 * Structures in Go (declaration, setting, accessing)
-* Channels in go (Buffered and Unbuffered)
+* Channels in go (Buffered and Unbuffered, sending and recieveing)
+* For loops and Select statements
 * Import packages and using functions from third parties
-* Named functions and anonymous functions
+* Named functions and anonymous functions (Closures)
 * Concurrency in Go.
 (GoRoutines)
-* Pointers in Go.
+* Pointers in Go. (potentially)

 You will need the following installed: Go v1.13+, git